MischaU8/yumyum/fillets/optimizing-fillet-intersections-01-alternate-method_J0N-VrxgReA.md

-and press shift X to delete them select the boundary edges and use the patch hole tool with the fill preference set to smooth and you're all set oh look at the time
+and press shift X to delete them select the boundary edges and use the patch hole tool with the fill preference set to smooth and you're all set